R1NC/AND-WebP/README.md

 ```

 ### Usage
 Just build the cpp files under jni folder with NDK.
-And then enjoy it!<BR/>
+And then enjoy it!